dani9401/se_project_aroundtheus/README.md

 **Plans for Improvement**

-Plans to improve this website involve adding functionality.
+Plans to improve this website involve adding more functionality.

 **Link to Project in GitHub Pages** https://dani9401.github.io/se_project_aroundtheus